Deuter Gravity Pitch 12 Review

 Deuter is a venerable pack manufacturer, and the Gravity Pitch 12 is the smallest of their climbing oriented "Gravity" series.

-Weighing in at 14 ounces, the Gravity Pitch is the third lightest pack in our test, behind the REI Flash 18 and Arc'teryx Cierzo.
+Weighing in at 14 ounces, the Gravity Pitch is one of the lighter options.
 It's the only pack in our review to have any sort of rigid frame, which in this case, is a Delrin rod.
 This strikes our testers as overkill for a pack with a 12-liter volume, and we wonder if it's the reason this small pack is heavier than the competition.

 The Gravity Pitch's 100 denier fabric is the wimpiest, regarding abrasion resistance, in our review.
 However, in a few places, including the bottom of the pack, climbers at least get a double layer of fabric.
 The zipper openings on the outside of the pack are a smaller size coil zipper with no protective flap.
 In the experience of our testers, these wear out quickly, particularly if the pack is overstuffed on a regular basis.

 Some packs in our review seemed to be more voluminous than their stated volume.
 This is not one of them.
 Savvy packers, climbers with small approach shoes, and those who don't drink or eat much on route will have the best results with this pack.